The PDF standard for long-term preservation of documents

 As a general rule medical documents need to be preserved for up to 30 years.
 Think patient records, medical statements, reports, and imagery like X-rays.
 Digital signing and time stamping is often added to attach an audit trail to documents.

 Medical documents archived as PDF/A can also be a useful resource for research on long-term effect of medication and treatments.
-PDF/A assures a reliable visual representation for decades and with iText's user-friendly document solution pdf2Data, data can be extracted in an intelligent and consistent way.
+PDF/A assures a reliable visual representation for decades, and since text can be stored as Unicode, content can be searchable and easily extracted for reuse.

 healthcare xray on tablet